 Tool you will need - Tape measure

-The best way to measure for a wall mount handrail that is code compliant is to
+The best way to measure for a wall mount handrail that is code compliant for a residential home is to

 *Important*